 The banana bag method: Figs need an average daytime temperature of at least 60 degrees to ripen – any colder and the tree will begin to enter dormancy.
 With that in mind, one of our gardeners in Pittsburgh, Jimmy Sunseri keeps a close eye on the weather.
 When he sees a cold stretch coming in he recommends picking all the fruit left on the tree and putting it in a paper bag with a banana.
 Bananas have high quantities of ethylene gas, and will help to quickly ripen any of the figs which have already entered the maturation phase.
 Not all the figs will ripen he says, but you might get a few last sweet figs.

 Eat them green: If all else fails you could try one of the many recipes for green figs. In Italy, green figs are added to frittatas and served on pasta.
-We particularly like this recipe for unripe figs and fettucine which is adapted from the Italian version online here.
+We particularly like this recipe for unripe figs and fettuccine which is adapted from the Italian version online here.

-1 lb. fresh fettucine pasta
+1 lb. fresh fettuccine pasta

 1 medium onion, cut into a small dice